 - 1. Committee Membership: The committee members will consist of all Respiratory Care Program faculty, Affirmative Action, and Equal Opportunity (AAEO) officer, Dean of the Health Science, Business Technology, Public Protection and Safety, and Program Directors from all LSUE Allied Health programs. - 2.
 Selection Procedure: The LSUE Respiratory Care Program Application can be obtained at T104 A from the Health Science Administrative Assistant during the spring semester.
-Once the application packet is completed with all required information and documents, the student will return the application by March 1st.
-However, if you are a transfer student or will be completing prerequisites in the summer, we will accept your application up until August 1st. - 3.
+Once the application packet is completed with all required information and documents, the student will return the application by June 1st. - 3.
 Once all summer grades are submitted, the Administrative Assistant generates a list of applicants only labeled by their composite score.
 The criteria for how students are ranked is as follows: - Each student must have completed all pre-requisites with a C or better.
-(39 hours) - Students must have a minimum of a 2.0 overall GPA. - Students must complete the Entrance Examination. - Participate in an interview with RC faculty. - Attend a Respiratory Care orientation. - 4.
+(39 hours) - Students must have a minimum of a 2.0 overall GPA. - Students must complete the Entrance Examination. - Attend a Respiratory Care orientation. - 4.
 The Respiratory Care program is budgeted to select 15 students each fall semester.
 Two students will also be voted as first and second alternate in case a selected student elects to forfeit their position in the program.
 To ensure non-discrimination, documents used for selection are anonymous and do not include student identification.
 The committee will be presented with a list of applicants labeled only by their composite score.
 In addition to the list of applicants, the criteria for how students are ranked will be provided to the selection committee.
-The benchmarks for ranking students for selection are as follows: - GPA 70% - Entrance Exam score 25% - Previous degree earned 5% - 5.
+The benchmarks for ranking students for selection are as follows: - GPA 70% - Entrance Exam score 25% - Previous Healthcare degree earned 5% - 5.
 In the event during the selection process, if two applicants are competing for the last slot, the Selection Committee then reviews individual transcripts and the student who achieved a higher science course GPA will be proven to be the stronger candidate. - 6.
 Following the Selection Committee meeting, the Administrative Assistant will notify all applicants of their selection status via email.